yansircc/payload-builder/src/blocks/FAQ/components/shared/FAQ_DEVELOPMENT_GUIDE.md

-# Contact Component Development Guide
+# FAQ Component Development Guide

-This guide aims to help developers understand and implement the Contact component development process.
+This guide aims to help developers understand and implement the FAQ component development process.

 ## Table of Contents